Nicholas Sarkozy did not walk out of the G20 summit.

 You can look it up.

-There's all kinds of stories like this about the Queen.
+There's all kinds of stories like this about the queen.

-Queen put her arm around Michelle My Bell.
+Queen put her arm around Michelle Mybel.

 There, there, she touched him again.

-She touched him again.
+She touched him.

 Hey, she touched her again.

-Said okay, Dickie?
+Is that okay, Dickie?

-Perfectly normal, perfectly fine.
+Well, perfectly normal, perfectly fine.

-So touching expert Dickie said it's all okay.
+The touching expert Dickie said, it's okay.

 Thank you, Mr. President, for calling on me.